ynnos/crimson/README.txt

 /**
  * Random stuff that crossed my mind.
  *
- * Also, some programs that were used as a basis,
+ * Also, some programs that were used as a basis
  * for other projects.
  *
  * Feel free to use.